Biology

 [BIOLMIN] Biology Minor (does not have specializations)

-Once you declare a Biology major, you will be matched to a Biology Faculty Mentor who can guide you on your specific major specialization, course selection, and career options.
-Your Faculty Mentor can help you set a plan geared toward your individual goals.
+Once you declare a Biology major, you will be matched to our Biology Major Advisor who can guide you on your specific major specialization, course selection, and career options.
+Together, your Academic Advisor and Major Advisor (biology faculty member) can help you set a plan geared toward your individual goals.

 We offer a Biology minor for students majoring in other fields.
 Meet with your major advisor to decide if this is right for you, and request the minor using the myCWU Portal following these instructions.